Haunted by a stabbing

 By Maggie Block

-I’m writing this on Wednesday, May 13, two days after a 19-year-old UW student was stabbed to death in the laundry room of her privately operated campus housing.
-We don’t know much.
-They aren’t releasing her name because her family needs to know first.
-They don’t know who did it, though there is a rough description of a suspect.
-They don’t know why she was killed.
-But we do know she was transgender.
+I wrote the first draft of this on Wednesday, May 13, two days after a 19-year-old UW student was stabbed to death in the laundry room of her privately operated campus housing.
+We didn’t know much.
+They didn’t release her name because her family needs to know first.
+They didn’t know who did it, though there was a rough description of a suspect.
+They didn’t know why she was killed.
+But we knew she was transgender.

 It breaks my heart.